Welcome to Oneida County Land & Waters Conservation's

 One of the reasons non-native species can succeed as "invasive species" is because they are in the absence of the predators and competitors from their native ecosystems that would otherwise keep them in check and balance.
 Without the natural checks and balances, the newly introduce species can often spread and reproduce rapidly, out-compete native species, and alter the new ecosystem.
 When this happens, we consider them invasive species.

-As a water-rich county, the impact of AIS can be detrimental to Oneida County's lakes rivers, streams, creeks, wetlands and watersheds.
+As a water-rich county, the impact of AIS can be detrimental to Oneida County's lakes rivers, streams, creeks, wetlands, and watersheds.
 Some AIS have the potential to spread uncontrollably, cause tremendous harm to the environment, ecosystems and fisheries, displace native species, spread diseases, and impact our enjoyment, recreation opportunities, waterfront property values, the economy, and infrastructure.
 For this reason, Oneida County developed an AIS program in 2007 to protect our valuable water resources from AIS.

 The Oneida County AIS Program works to safeguard the waterways, natural resources, and communities from the impact of AIS.
 We work with a network of partners, volunteers, and organizations to prevent the spread of AIS, monitor and manage AIS, detect and respond to new AIS introductions, and provide AIS education, outreach and technical support.